BMW Z4 GTE: Technical

 The Z4 GTE uses the Z4 body and the same 4.4-litre V8 engine as the GT3 car.
 The drivetrain and gearbox are much the same in the two different types of Z4.
 The engine in the GT3 version produces around 500 horsepower, likewise in the GTE version, but the RPM limits are 9000, and 7500, respectively.
 Most of the differences between the two automobiles are in aerodynamics.
 The GT3 car has a much more sophisticated aero, with a set of winglets on the front fenders to provide additional downforce.
 Both cars share a front splitter, while the GTE has slight modifications on the side edges to condition the airflow around the front wheels.
 The GT3 version also has a double-deck rear wing, with the GTE car having a single deck wing.
 The rear diffuser is also less aggressive in the GTE car; it also has much wider bodywork in the rear of the car, with heavily modified aero around the wheel arches, front, and specifically rear, compared to the GT3.

 American Le Mans Series

 The car was debuted at the 2013 12 Hours of Sebring by BMW Team Rahal Letterman Lanigan Racing running competitively despite being a new car.
-Leading the GTE class at times, both Z4 GTE's encountered suspension problems with three hours to go and went 3-5 laps down from the class leaders.
+Leading the GTE class at times, both Z4 GTEs encountered suspension problems with three hours to go and went 3–5 laps down from the class leaders.
 The cars also showed exceptional handling, but a slight lack of straight-line speed as a result.
 The 2013 Long Beach Grand Prix proved to be the first win for the car, with the #55 Z4 GTE driven by Bill Auberlen and Maxime Martin driving a fine race, bringing home a 1-2 finish for BMW.
 A second win for the #56 car of John Edwards and Dirk Muller from pole position at Lime Rock Park proved the pace of the car.